mnguyen0226/deep_learning_notebooks/README.md

   - Choose a measure of success
     - Your metric for success will guide all of the technical choices you make throughout the project.
 It should directly align with your higher-level goals, such as the business success of your customer.
     - For a balanced classification, use ROC and accuracy
-    - For imbalance classification, ranking or multilabel classificaiotn, use precision and recall, weighted accuracy, and ROC AUC.
+    - For imbalance classification, ranking or multilabel classification, use precision and recall, weighted accuracy, and ROC AUC.

 - Develop a model
   - Vectorization: Convert the dataset into tensor.